 You don’t want to purchase a home that is unsafe to live in.
 This can mean something as simple as putting locks on the front door and windows.
 Your HUD inspection will include a look at the general neighborhood as well as the safety conditions within the home.

 Windows should all be fully operable without missing panes.
-These can be used as a secondary means of escape in the event of an emergency, so windows that are painted shut or can’t be opened might not pass a HUD inspection.
+These are secondary means of escape in the event of an emergency, so windows that do not open might not pass a HUD inspection.

 In general, the HUD home inspection checklist includes a lot of details that ensure your long-term safety with the purchase of this property.
-They might examine the walls, ceilings, floors, and more to determine if there are any immediate and absolutely necessary repairs that can be identified during the walkthrough.
+They might examine the walls, ceilings, floors, and more.
+They determine if there need be any immediate and necessary repairs.

 Hud Home Inspection Form